mdozmorov/BIOS692/pages/syllabus.md

 ### Who should take this class?

 Both undergraduates and graduate students are welcome to take the course.
-Auditing is possible contingent on class capacity.
+Auditing is possible contingent on class capacity and by contacting the instructor.

 ## Class format